-"Air quality can also affect biodiversity and may therefore impact on our international obligation under the Habitats Directive", and in addition, that "Odour and dust can also be a planning concern, for example, because of the effect on local amenity".
-In Wales, a specific link has been made between air quality and noise such that where Air Quality Action Plans prioritise measures in terms of costs and benefits, traffic noise should also be given due consideration, qualitatively if not quantitatively.
+4.6 The NPPF is supported by Planning Practice Guidance (PPG), whilst PPW is supported by Technical Advice Notes (TANs) and Supplementary Planning Guidance.
+These include guiding principles on how planning can take account of the impacts of new development on air quality.
+The PPG states that "Defra carries out an annual national assessment of air quality using modelling and monitoring to determine compliance with EU Limit Values" and "It is important that the potential impact of new development on air quality is taken into account ... where the national assessment indicates that relevant limits have been exceeded or are near the limit".
+The role of the local authorities is covered by the LAQM regime, with the guidance stating that local authority Air Quality Action Plans "identify measures that will be introduced in pursuit of the objectives".
+The PPG makes clear that "Air quality can also affect biodiversity and may therefore impact on our international obligation under the Habitats Directive", and in addition, that "Odour and dust can also be a planning concern, for example, because of the effect on local amenity".
+In Wales, a specific link has been made between air guality and noise such that where Air Quality Action Plans prioritise measures in terms of costs and benefits, traffic noise18 should also be given due consideration, qualitatively if not quantitatively.

-- 4.8 The PPG states that "Whether or not air quality is relevant to a planning decision will depend on the proposed development and its location.
+4.7 The PPG states that "Whether or not air quality is relevant to a planning decision will depend on the proposed development and its location.
 Concerns could arise if the development is likely to generate air quality impact in an area where air quality is known to be poor.
-They could also arise where the development is likely to adversely impact upon the implementation of air quality strategies and action plans and/or, in particular, lead to a breach of EU legislation (including that applicable to wildlife)". - 4.9 The PPG sets out the information that may be required in an air quality assessment, making clear that "Assessments should be proportional to the nature and scale of development proposed and the level of concern about air quality".
-It also provides guidance on options for mitigating air quality impacts, as well as examples of the types of measures to be considered.
-It states that "Mitigation options where necessary, will depend on the proposed development and should be proportionate to the likely impact". - 4.10 An overview of the context of air quality and planning at a national, regional and local level is set out in Table 4.1.
+They could also arise where the development is likely to adversely impact upon the implementation of air quality strategies and action plans and/or, in particular, lead to a breach of EU legislation (including that applicable to wildlife)".

+4.8 The PPG sets out the information that may be required in an air quality assessment, making clear that "Assessments should be proportional to the nature and scale of development proposed and the level of concern about air quality".
+It also provides examples of the types of measures to be considered.
+It states that "Mitigation options where necessary, will depend on the proposed development and should be proportionate to the likely impact".

+4.9 An overview of the context of air quality and planning at a national, regional and local level is set out in Table 4.1.
 The air quality impacts of a planning application will be judged against the policies within these documents.
-Therefore it is important to ensure that the wording of these policies is appropriate for this purpose.